udude17/MCW-ECR/Whiteboard design session/WDS trainer guide - Enterprise-ready cloud.md

 ## Checklist of preferred objection handling

-**Objection:** Per-subscription configuration won't scale to an organization the size of Trey Research.
+1. Per-subscription configuration won't scale to an organization the size of Trey Research.
 How can governance controls be implemented with minimum per-subscription configuration overhead?

-**Answer:** Azure subscriptions should be grouped into a management group hierarchy.
+Azure subscriptions should be grouped into a management group hierarchy.
 The root of this hierarchy is the tenant root management group.
 Under this root, a tree of management groups can be implemented to represent the business units and sub-units within the organization.
 Each Azure subscription is then assigned to a management group node within this tree.

 Many Azure governance controls be assigned at the management group scope, which means they apply across all subscriptions under that management group node.
 This enables a single configuration to apply consistently and reliably across a large number of subscriptions.
 Supported controls include Azure policy and Azure role-based access control.
 In addition, Azure Advisor, Security Center, and Activity Logs all support management group views.

-**Objection:** As well as implementing our governance rules on how Azure is used, we need a way to audit that no deployments have been made that bypass those rules.
+2. As well as implementing our governance rules on how Azure is used, we need a way to audit that no deployments have been made that bypass those rules.
 This audit needs to scale across the entire organization.

-**Answer:** Implement governance rules using Azure Policy and assign those Policies at the root tenant management group scope.
+Implement governance rules using Azure Policy and assign those Policies at the root tenant management group scope.
 This ensures the policy is applied across all subscriptions within the organization.

 As well as controlling resource deployments, Azure policy provides compliance reports to identify any out-of-policy resource.
 Deploying the policy at the tenant root management group scope provides a single reports for all resources in the organization.
 If more fine-grained reporting is required, this can be achieved by deploying the policy at the appropriate scope.

-**Objection:** How can we ensure our deployments meet Azure security best practices, and how can we protect our Production workloads even if the security perimeter is compromised?
+3. How can we ensure our deployments meet Azure security best practices, and how can we protect our Production workloads even if the security perimeter is compromised?

-**Answer:** Azure Security Center allows you to define your VM security policy, monitor compliance, and receive actionable recommendations on how to implement Azure security best practices.
+Azure Security Center allows you to define your VM security policy, monitor compliance, and receive actionable recommendations on how to implement Azure security best practices.
 Adaptive Application Controls, available in the Azure Security Center Standard pricing tier, enable you to control whitelists of which executables can run in your Production environments.

-**Objection:** How can Azure help control the costs associated with non-Production VMs left running out-of-hours?
+4. How can Azure help control the costs associated with non-Production VMs left running out-of-hours?

-**Answer:** DevTest labs, auto-VM shutdown, and the start-stop VM marketplace solution, all offer the ability to automatically shut down VMs.
+DevTest labs, auto-VM shutdown, and the start-stop VM marketplace solution, all offer the ability to automatically shut down VMs.

 Azure Advisor and Azure Cost Management (by Cloudyn) provides additional reports to identify idle VMs and to right-size underutilized VMs.

 ## Customer quote (to be read back to the attendees at the end)

-*"The governance controls Azure provides allows Trey Research to move forward with a modern enterprise cloud environment knowing that IT still is in control but allows flexibility for our business units to do their job without us in the way."*
+"The governance controls Azure provides allows Trey Research to move forward with a modern enterprise cloud environment knowing that IT still is in control but allows flexibility for our business units to do their job without us in the way."

 ---Ken Greenwald, CTO